Tyrannosaurus in popular culture: Literature

+In the Ray Bradbury short story A Sound of Thunder from 1952, a hunter named Eckels pays a commercial time machine company to travel back in time to hunt a Tyrannosaurus rex.
+However, he panics and runs when he sees the dinosaur, stepping off a special path designed to protect future history.
+On his return to the present, he discovers that he inadvertently changed history for the worse by stepping on a butterfly.
+The time safari guide then shoots him because of his blunder.

 In literature, a dominant representation of Tyrannosaurus since 1990 has been that of Michael Crichton's, as seen in the novel Jurassic Park and its sequel The Lost World (homage title to the 1912 novel by Arthur Conan Doyle, about scientists discovering a South American plateau where dinosaurs still exist).
 Its skeleton was also used to illustrate the covers of these books.

 A Tyrannosaurus rex was the protagonist of the children's book We're Back!
 A Dinosaur's Story (later adapted into a feature-length film of the same name).
 Tyrannosaurus has also been featured in the novel Primeval: Extinction Event, by Dan Abnett.

+Other appearances

-Other appearancesTyrannosaurus has appeared in many media and is perhaps one of, if not the most widely used dinosaurs.
+Tyrannosaurus has appeared in many media and is one of, if not the most widely used dinosaurs.
 Various incarnations of, and creatures based on T. rex have appeared in video games, and several game series have featured Tyrannosaurus a centerpiece.
 These include 3D Monster Maze, the Dino Crisis/Dino Stalker line, various Jurassic Park tie-in games, the Turok game series, Tomb Raider, the Zoo Tycoon series, the survival game Ark: Survival Evolved, the simulation games Saurian and The Isle, and Super Mario Odyssey.

 Numerous models and children's toys depicting Tyrannosaurus have been produced, particularly in promotion of the Jurassic Park films.
 The Carnegie Museum Dinosaur Collection toy line released three versions of the dinosaur, with the second brought in line with more modern scientific understanding.
 Sinclair Oil ads from the 1950s frequently featured T. rex, and products from radio-controlled helicopter models to a rifle cartridge (the .577 T-Rex) have been named after the dinosaur.
 In music, the popular 1970s glam rock band T. Rex took their name from the famous dinosaur.

 In Banjo-Tooie, Humba Wumba turns Banjo and Kazooie into a T. rex for 2 different growth stages in the world Terrydactyland.

-In Wario World, Wario must fight DinoMighty, the Tyrannosaurus boss of Excitement Central.

 In the F-Zero series of video games, F-Zero racer Bio Rex is a Tyrannosaurus whose machine is the Big Fang.

 In the Calvin and Hobbes comics, fantasy sequences often featured Tyrannosaurus rex.
 In one story arc, in which Calvin writes a school paper on the T. rex predator/scavenger debate, he argues that T. rex was a predator because "They're so much cooler that way."
 T. rex is also featured as the protagonist in the long-running webcomic Dinosaur Comics by Ryan North.
 Various T. rex have featured in stories published in the British comic 2000AD.